 One of my visits to the church some years ago

-I am a huge fan of these turf churches and the turf houses remaining in Iceland and am so glad that some of them were preserved as historical monuments.
+I am a huge fan of these turf churches and the turf houses remaining in Iceland, and am so glad that some of them were preserved as historical monuments.

 All of the old turf churches and most of the turf houses in Iceland belong to Þjóðminjasafn Íslands - the National Museum of Iceland, which maintains them.
-Núpsstaðakirkja belongs to the National Museum's Historic Building Collection.

 Núpsstaður turf outhouses

 The little turf church is in very good condition.
-It was built no later than 1657 and the oldest part of the church is from the 17th century.
-The first church on this site was most likely built before the year 1200.
+It was built no later than 1657, and the oldest part of the church dates to the 17th century.

 Inside the turf church, from back when it was still open